-While it may not be possible right now to physically visit a museum or gallery, you can still do a lot of exploring of collections online.
+While it's not always possible to physically visit a museum or gallery, you can still do a lot of exploring of collections online.

-Google Arts and Culture allows you to virtually explore around 500 museums and galleries across the world, includes our very own National Museum of Scotland.
+Google Arts & Culture allows you to virtually explore around 500 museums and galleries across the world, includes online exhibitions from the University's own cultural and heritage collections.

 Does it feel like you've completed Netflix?
 Amazon Prime not feeling so amazing anymore?
 You can access a wide range of TV programmes, documentaries, films, drama and theatre performances through the Library.

 Forgotten what it feels like to read for pleasure?
 Some of these databases may help you rediscover that feeling.

 Some libraries have extended opening hours during exam and revision periods.
 Study space in the libraries must be booked.
 When using the study spaces, you must adhere to 2 metre physical distancing and a face covering worn at all times.

 This Guide to Learning Resources for MicroMasters by Lauren Smith at the University of Edinburgh is licensed under a Creative Commons Attribution 4.0 International License.